MadBomber/ragdoll-rails/README.md

 > CAUTION: Ragdoll is still under development and may not be suitable for production use.

 **Ragdoll** is a powerful Rails engine that adds **Retrieval Augmented Generation (RAG)** capabilities to any Rails application.
 It provides semantic search, document ingestion, and context-enhanced AI prompts using vector embeddings and PostgreSQL with pgvector.
+With support for multiple LLM providers through ruby_llm, you can use OpenAI, Anthropic, Google, Azure, Ollama, and more.

 ## ✨ Features

-- 🔍 **Semantic Search** - Vector similarity search using OpenAI embeddings and pgvector
+- 🔍 **Semantic Search** - Vector similarity search with flexible embedding models and pgvector
+- 🤖 **Multi-Provider Support** - OpenAI, Anthropic, Google, Azure, Ollama, HuggingFace via ruby_llm
 - 📄 **Multi-format Support** - PDF, DOCX, text, HTML, JSON, XML, CSV document parsing
 - 🧠 **Context Enhancement** - Automatically enhance AI prompts with relevant context
 - ⚡ **Background Processing** - Asynchronous document processing with Sidekiq
 - 🎛️ **Simple API** - Clean, intuitive interface for Rails integration
 - 📊 **Analytics** - Search analytics and document management insights
 - 🔧 **Configurable** - Flexible chunking, embedding, and search parameters
+- 🔄 **Flexible Vectors** - Variable-length embeddings for different models

 ## 🚀 Quick Start